 Why are French Macarons So Expensive in Paris?

-It's no news that macarons are so expensive.
-It's because these luxuries are a labour of love.
-A batch of 40 homemade medium ones of the same flavour takes 2 hours - plus a crucial resting time of 24 hours for the filling to work its fondant magic.
-So, if you see many flavours, I'll let you imagine just how much time it all represents.
+Macarons are expensive because these luxuries are a labour of love.
+A batch of 40 homemade medium ones of the same flavour takes 2 hours - plus a crucial resting time of 24 hours for the filling to work its magic.
+So, if you see many flavours, just imagine how much time it all represents.

 Medium is the standard size of macaron in Paris and around France, particularly in the high-end pâtisseries.
 Many bakeries produce large ones too.
 So this guide generally refers to the medium size.